ntrezowan/the-plain/_posts/2018-12-07-installing-shibboleth-service-provider.md

 ```
 4. Obtain IdP metadata and copy it to `/etc/shibboleth/idp-metadata/` folder.

 5. You can protect a resource by either defining a `Location` in `/etc/httpd/conf.d/httpd_ssl.conf` or modifying `/etc/httpd/conf.d/shibd.conf`.
-Here we are modifying `/etc/httpd/conf.d/shib.conf` to the following so that if a user visit `https://example.com/resources`, they will be send to IdP to login before accessing the location.
+Here we are modifying `/etc/httpd/conf.d/shib.conf` to the following so that if a user visit `https://example.com/resources`, they will be sent to IdP to login before accessing the location.
 ```
     <Location /resources>
       AuthType shibboleth